-Therefore, this paper aims to address a critical question: \emph{what could be an amenable hypothesis class for the DR-based ERM framework so as to maintain both high reliability and computational efficiency for solving SP with covariate information?} To this end, we employ in the ERM problem~\eqref{eq:intro:ERM-H} a piecewise affine decision rule (PADR) that is broader than LDR but simpler than general nonlinear DRs.
+Therefore, this paper aims to address a critical question: \emph{what could be an amenable hypothesis class for the DR-based ERM framework so as to maintain both high reliability and computational efficiency for solving SP with covariate information?} To this end, we employ a piecewise affine decision rule (PADR) in the ERM problem~\eqref{eq:intro:ERM-H} that is broader than LDR but simpler than many general nonlinear DRs.
 According to \citet{scholtes2012introduction}, any continuous piecewise affine (PA) function $f:\cX \rightarrow \RR$ can be expressed as the difference of max-affine functions: